-The Reno Tahoe area has some of the best, and most unique, rock climbing in the country.
-World-class areas like Lover’s Leap are within 15 miles of South Lake Tahoe; Donner Summit and Big Chief are located less than an hour from Reno.
-Come see why the area is a destination for climbers from around the world.
+With the tallest rock climbing wall in the world located right in the heart of downtown Reno, it’s no question that the Reno Tahoe area has some of the best and most unique rock climbing in the country.
+The fall season is traditionally considered to be the best time for rock climbing in both Reno and Lake Tahoe, but you will find suitable climbs throughout the area all year.
+World-class climbing areas like Lover’s Leap are within 15 miles of South Lake Tahoe; Donner Summit and Big Chief are located less than an hour from Reno.
+Come see why our area is a destination for rock climbers from around the world.